Documentation for method grab

-Documentation for routine grab, assembled from the following types:
+Documentation for method grab, assembled from the following types:

 multi method grab(Baggy: --> Any)multi method grab(Baggy: --> Seq)